udayan-mal/Simple-DSA/README.md

 ### ❌ We Reject

+- ✖️ PRs without a linked issue
+- ✖️ Solutions for unassigned problems
 - ✖️ Plagiarized or copied code
 - ✖️ Duplicate solutions in the same language
 - ✖️ Untested or broken code